 The pain never goes away and they “bleed” continually.

-In order to survive, they build a barrier that insulates them from the external world of people, and in order to cope socially with others, they develop a FALSE PERSONA – a personality or identity which is NOT who they really are.
+To survive, they build a barrier that insulates them from the external world of people, and to cope socially with others, they develop a FALSE PERSONA – a personality or identity which is NOT who they really are.

 The wounded child inside may present as a “bad ass” or a “tough guy”… or he can play the part of the “nice fun guy” who everyone just adores.